-BA in Economics
+B.A. in Economics

 This program has three concentrations: General Economics, Mathematical Economics, and Applied Economics.
 All provide the student with rigorous training in economic theory, data analysis, and the analysis of public policy.

-This major combines course work from Economics and other disciplines to create a coherent program investigating the behavior of the economy and society using a broader and more inclusive framework than found in standard economics programs.
+This major combines course work from Economics and other disciplines in a program that investigates the behavior of the economy and society using a broader and more inclusive framework than found in standard economics programs.

 Political Economy is ideal for students interested in careers in law, government, non-profits, and unions.
 It also allows students to investigate how gender, race, ethnicity, and class shape the world around us.